Chess Records: Chess brothers' company

-Leonard Chess bought a stake in Aristocrat Records in 1947.
-In 1950, he brought his brother, Phil, into the operation, and they became the sole owners of the company.
-In that same year, they bought out a third partner, Evelyn Aron, and renamed the company Chess Records.
+Leonard Chess bought a stake in Aristocrat Records in 1947 and slowly bought out other owners.
+The Chess brothers became the sole owners of the company in 1950 by buying out founder Evelyn Aron.
+They renamed the company Chess Records.

-The first release from Chess was a 78 RPM single, "My Foolish Heart", backed with "Bless You", by Gene Ammons, issued as Chess 1425 in June 1950, which became the label's biggest hit of the year.
+The first release from Chess was "My Foolish Heart", backed with "Bless You", by Gene Ammons, issued as a 78 RPM single in June 1950.
+It became the label's biggest hit of the year.

-In 1951, the Chess brothers began an association with Sam Phillips, of the Memphis Recording Service, the forerunner of Sun Records.
-One of the most important recordings that Phillips gave to Chess was "Rocket 88", by Jackie Brenston and His Delta Cats (the band was actually Ike Turner's Kings of Rhythm), which topped Billboard magazine's R&B Records chart and was inducted into the Grammy Hall of Fame in 1998 in recognition of its influence on rock and roll.
-One of the most important artists that came out of Memphis was Howlin' Wolf, who stayed with the label until his death in 1976.
-Musical figures created for Chess by Bo Diddley, Willie Dixon, Chuck Berry, Howlin' Wolf, Muddy Waters, Buddy Guy, and others were the basis of much subsequent rock and roll.
-Many songs created by Chess artists were later covered by many rock artists, including the Beatles, the Rolling Stones, Cream, Fleetwood Mac, Ten Years After, the Beach Boys and Eric Clapton.
+In 1951, the Chess brothers began an association with record producer Sam Phillips of the Memphis Recording Service (the forerunner of Sun Records).
+One of the most important recordings that Phillips gave to Chess was "Rocket 88", which topped Billboard magazine's R&B Records chart and was inducted into the Grammy Hall of Fame in 1998 in recognition of its influence on rock and roll.
+Upon release, the record was attributed to Jackie Brenston and His Delta Cats, but the band was actually called Ike Turner's Kings of Rhythm.

+Sam Phillips also brought Howlin' Wolf, one of the most influential blues musicians of all time, to the label in 1951.
+Howlin' Wolf's first release with Chess was "Moanin' at Midnight"/"How Many More Years", which both charted on the Billboard R&B charts, reaching 4 and 10 respectively.
+He stayed with Chess until his death in 1976, releasing hits like "Smokestack Lightning", "I asked for Water", and "Spoonful".

+Musicians such as Bo Diddley, Willie Dixon, Chuck Berry, Howlin' Wolf, Muddy Waters, and Buddy Guy released music under Chess that was influential in early rock and roll.
+Many songs released by Chess were later covered by rock artists including the Beatles, the Rolling Stones, Cream, Fleetwood Mac, Ten Years After, the Beach Boys and Eric Clapton.